 Editing a Quiz

 All aspects of a quiz may be edited at any time, including the test parameters, description, point value, or even an individual question.
-Ideally any changes are made prior to the quiz being published, but in cases where that is not possible, it can be done.
+Ideally any changes should be made prior to the quiz being published, but in cases where that is not possible, the quiz can still be edited after.

 Note that if students have already attempted it prior to any editing, those students will not see the changes, including adding or deleting questions.
 If you change the point value of the quiz, their grade in the Bruin Learn gradebook will not update.
 See grading a quiz for regrading or fudge point adjustments.